 >>> Added Figure 2: By reading your argument about the differences in coverage between the northern and southern hemispheres again, I think that perhaps figure 2 does not capture this result well.
 Maybe the message would get across better if the figure displayed a half-empty world map, but I understand it's not very convenient.

->>> We do agree that it would represent better the lack of spatial coverage.
+>>> We do agree that it would better represent the lack of spatial coverage.
 However, it would make the display and reading of the references inconvenient.
 Thus, we prefer to keep the maps as they are.

 Reviewer #2: